-Representatives of Federal Nigeria and Biafra had their first talks in Niamey, Niger, today (Saturday) on the convening of a new peace conference.
+Background: Representatives of Federal Nigeria and Biafra had their first talks in Niamey, Niger, today (Saturday) on the convening of a new peace conference.
 The talks followed yesterday's agreement between General Gowon and Biafran leader, Colonel Ojukwu, for fresh negotiations.
 The peace conference is scheduled to be held in Addis Ababa, Ethiopia.

 The agreement between General Gowon and Colonel Ojukwu came at the end of a conference of the six-nation Organisation of African Unity committee on Nigeria.
 The conference was held to discuss ways of ending Nigeria's year old civil war.

 Colonel Ojukwu, dressed in camouflaged fatigues and a cockcaded cap, flew into Niamey on Thursday, one day after General Gowon.
 The bearded Biafran leader has put forward a three point plan which he says will achieve a lasting peace in Nigeria.
 He wants an immediate cessation of fighting, the removal of Nigeria's economic blockade against Biafra and the withdrawal of troops behind the pre-war boundaries.
 This would enable refugees to return to their homes.